 Hints and tips

-• The flag should be simple enough for a child to draw from memory
+• the flag should be simple enough for a child to draw from memory

-• Use elements, colours and patterns that relate to what the flag symbolises
+• use elements, colours and patterns that relate to what the flag symbolises

-Hint 3: use two or three basic colours
+3: Use two or three basic colours

-• Choose from the standard colour set
+• choose from the standard colour set

 • red, orange, yellow, green, light blue, dark blue, purple, black and white

-• Choose colours that contrast well
+• choose colours that contrast well

 • yellow and white work well on any other colour and vice versa